jasonacox/Powerwall-Dashboard/README.md

     docker exec -it influxdb influx -import -path=/var/lib/influxdb/influxdb.sql
   ```

-Note: the influxdb.sql file is set to use `America/Los_Angeles` as timezone.
+Note: It can take a while for InfluxDB to start.
+Also the influxdb.sql file is set to use `America/Los_Angeles` as timezone.
 Use the `tz.sh` script or manually update the database commands above to replace `America/Los_Angeles` with your own timezone.

 ## Grafana Setup